MasterPackager/Windows-Application-Package-Manifest/README.md

  - Avoid EXE and other formats as they can slow down the enterprise application management lifecycle.

 ### MSI
- - Do not use VBScript is planned to be deprecated.
+ - Do not use VBScript because it's planned to be deprecated.

 ### MSIX
  - Be aware of MSIX packaging type limitations and benefits.
      - [MSIX Know Your Installer](https://learn.microsoft.com/en-us/windows/msix/packaging-tool/know-your-installer)

 ### Configuration
- - Make it possible to configure your applications via command line during installation.
+ - Make it possible to configure your applications via the command line during installation.
      - That is needed so that enterprises do need to repackage the application
      - Enterprises need a way to preconfigure the application during installation so that end-users do not need to know how to do it themselves.